By TOM BOWSER

 Before beginning this tutorial:

-- Enable "Commands keyboard Focus" by clicking on the a/z button at the right corner of the Pro Tools Edit window.
+- Enable "Commands keyboard Focus" by clicking on the Commands Keyboard Focus button (a/z) at the upper right corner of the Pro Tools Edit window.
 See image below.
-This will allow you to use single key shortcuts I use in this tutorial.
+This will allow you to use the single key shortcuts I use in this tutorial.

 - Enable the "Smart Tool" by left clicking on the bar above the Trim, Selector and Grabber tools.
 When the Smart Tool is selected it turns blue as do the Trim, Selector and Grabber tools.
 See image below.